 As for Parker's playing career, it hasn't missed a beat since she was the top pick in the 2008 WNBA Draft.

-The professional basketball player has won a WNBA championship, WNBA Finals MVP, and two Olympic gold medals.
-She’s also a two-time WNBA MVP Award winner, Rookie of the Year, five-time WNBA All-Star, and just a straight-up baller.
+The professional basketball player has won two WNBA championships, a WNBA Finals MVP and two Olympic gold medals as a member of the USA Basketball national team.
+She's also a two-time WNBA MVP Award winner, Rookie of the Year, six-time WNBA All-Star, and just a straight-up baller.

 This post was originally published on October 1, 2020 before updating.